-No Signs are permitted on public property, except as permitted in § 104-5 and § 104-6, without a permit from the Mayor, and any such Sign placed in violation hereof may be removed by any citizen of the Village.
+No Signs, Placards, Banners or Notices are permitted on public property except as permitted in § 104-5 and § 104-6, without a permit from the Code Enforcement Officer.
+Any such non-complying Sign, Placard, Banner, or Notice placed in violation may be removed by the Code Enforcement Officer.